nikcbg/packer_nginx64/README.md

 # packer_nginx64

 ### Purpose of the repository
-- The repository should have the minimal code for creating Ubuntu xenial64 box with Packer and should also install nginx.
+- The repository should have the minimal code for creating Ubuntu xenial64 box with `Packer` and should also install `nginx`.

 #### List of files in the repository